Skip to main content

 Pursuing a degree helps you enhance your skills and gives you a myriad of opportunities to grow your career.
 It can also strengthen your job security if you’re earning a degree in the field where you currently work, as it demonstrates your dedication to the field to your employer.
 You will likely also be able to apply some of the lessons you learn in classes right away at work.
 Before enrolling, talk with your manager about your goals and how you feel your degree will bring value to your work.
 And be sure to show them the value of what you’re learning along the way.

-It’s never too late to make a career shift and pursue a new arena you’re truly passionate about.
+It’s never too late to shift careers and pursue a field you’re truly passionate about.
 Finding a new path can be invigorating.
 And this time around, you’re likely to have a better-defined view of your academic and career goals.
-This renewed focus can help you leverage what you learn in class as your move into a new field.
+This renewed focus can help you leverage what you learn in class as you move into a new field.

 College will give you opportunities you may not have had in high school to learn career-enhancing skills—from mastering the latest software tools to honing your writing skills to learning to collaborate with others.
 Don’t worry if these areas are outside your comfort zone.
 Many universities offer intensive workshops and academic advisor support to help you along the way.